frkvk/OpenLDAP_PwdChanger/README.md

     Open a cmd terminal.

-First, open a cmd terminal with administrator privileges and execute the following commands (if you want to add an icon to the program): pyinstaller --add-data "icon.ico;dist\icon.ico" -i "icon.ico" LDAP_PwdChanger.py pyinstaller -F -w -i "icon.ico" LDAP_PwdChanger.py
+First, open a cmd terminal with administrator privileges and execute the following commands (if you want to add an icon to the program):
+- pyinstaller --add-data "icon.ico;dist\icon.ico" -i "icon.ico" LDAP_PwdChanger.py
+- pyinstaller -F -w -i "icon.ico" LDAP_PwdChanger.py

+If you dont want to have an icon in the program:
+- pyinstaller LDAP_PwdChanger.py
+- pyinstaller -F -w LDAP_PwdChanger.py

 Finally, within the "Dist" folder, there will be an .exe file that can be distributed to users.
 You can delete the remaining folders and keep the .py and .exe files.